KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 **On Entropic Collapse:**

-Entropy is not oppositional in the sense of facing Source.
+Entropy is not oppositional in the sense of facing Aion.
 It faces *away* — outward, scattering, dispersive.
-Its crown is at embodiment (IL1), where fragmentation and control reach maximum expression.
+Its crown is at embodiment (IL₁), where fragmentation and control reach maximum expression.
 Collapse occurs because this outward drive eventually undermines its own structure.
-The entropic being does not fall because Source pushes back; it falls because it has hollowed itself from within.
+The entropic being does not fall because Aion pushes back; it falls because it has hollowed itself from within.

 ---